 Also of interest is that Deer Park has more people living here who work in computers and math than 95% of the places in the US.

-Deer Park is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Deer Park is a great place for families with children to consider.
+First of all, many other families with children live here, making Deer Park a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Deer Park has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Deer Park’s overall crime rate is lower than average for the country.

 For the size of the town, public transportation in Deer Park is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Deer Park, the benefits are reduced air pollution and congestion on the highways.

-The citizens of Deer Park are very well educated compared to the average community in the nation: 38.58% of adults in Deer Park have a bachelor's degree or even advanced degree.
+The education level of Deer Park citizens is very high relative to the national average among all cities (21.84%): 37.06% of adults in Deer Park have a bachelor's degree or even advanced degree.

 Deer Park is an extremely ethnically-diverse town.
 The people who call Deer Park home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Deer Park residents report their race to be White, followed by Asian.
+The greatest number of Deer Park residents report their race to be White, followed by Black or African-American.
 Deer Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.21% of the town’s residents.
+People of Hispanic or Latino origin account for 22.49% of the town’s residents.
 Important ancestries of people in Deer Park include Italian, Irish, German, Haitian, and Jamaican.

 The most common language spoken in Deer Park is English.
 Other important languages spoken here include Spanish and French Creole.